retrozinndev/JSONutils/README.md

  - Make a class for formatting single-lined JSON files to multi-line.

 ## How it works
 JSONutils Library's focus is the `JSON` class.
 Make use of the main class for reading and writing JSONs.
+Refer to the [Wiki(docs)](https://github.com/retrozinndev/JSONutils/wiki) to learn more how JSON utils work.

 ### Classes

 | Class Name | About the Class |
 | - | - |
 | **JSON** | JSONutils main class.
 When creating a new JSON class instance, searches for the mentioned file.
 If the file exists, then the library reads it, adds variables and values contained in it to a HashMap (`jsonMap`).
 You can get the Map using the `JSON.toMap()` method |